arackaf/mongo-graphql-starter/README.md

 to do so) then this code should just work.
 If any of those conditions are false, you'll need to pipe the results through Babel using your favorite build tool.

-## What does the generated code look like?

-The book project referenced at the beginning of these docs generates [this code](exampleGeneratedCode/bookProject)

 ### All code is extensible.